thisLinda/dNd_CRUD_Group-Project/README.md

 ## Dungeons and Dragons Campaign Creator
 In this project we have created a tool to be used by the Dungeon Master to track campaigns with a variety of options.
-Choices available to the user include: encounter or battle, event, characters, non-playable characters, and monsters.
+Choices available to the user include: encounter or battle, characters, non-playable characters, and monsters.
 Once created choices can then be read, updated, and deleted.

 ## Dependencies
 Bootstrap<br>